7 common Speedfit plumbing and heating questions answered

-As a world-leading plumbing systems provider of plastic pipes and fittings, every day we get plumbing and heating installation questions put forward to us.
+As a world-leading plumbing systems provider of plastic pipes and fittings, we get plumbing and heating installation questions put forward to us every day.

-In this blog post, we will be looking at 7 common plumbing and heating questions asked about Speedfit products by installers.
-Even with world-leading plastic plumbing solutions, like the Speedfit range, there can be problems during or after installation, if not used correctly.
+In this blog, we will be looking at 7 common plumbing and heating questions asked about RWC’s JG Speedfit products by installers.
+Even with world-leading plastic plumbing solutions, like the Speedfit range, there can be installation shortcomings during or after install, if not used correctly.

 1. Do I need to insulate Speedfit plumbing pipes?

 When running heating pipework through walls, it is important to comply with Part L of the Building Regulations.
 This states that any pipework run through walls in areas that aren’t heated, need to be adequately insulated to prevent heat loss.